-How to weatherproof garden furniture - wooden, rattan and metal
+How to weatherproof garden furniture – extend the life of your wood, metal and rattan furniture

 How to weatherproof garden furniture

-So you can be prepared for the warm season ahead, we've asked the experts how to weatherproof garden furniture and compiled their top tips into this guide.
-Different furniture requires slightly different maintenance, so we've broken it down into separate sections for weatherproofing wooden, rattan, and metal furniture sets.
+We've asked the experts how to weatherproof garden furniture and compiled their top tips into this guide.
+Different materials require slightly different maintenance, so we've broken it down into separate sections for weatherproofing wooden, rattan, and metal furniture sets.

 How to weatherproof wooden garden furniture